raphafe96/ViBra/GUI_and_precompiled_Windows/README.md

 ### 📖 Always check the main folder for the most recent manual

 The GUI includes a button to open the manual (available in both Portuguese and English).
 However, the manual version included in the GUI may be outdated because it was bundled at the time the GUI was last compiled. **Always check the main repository folder for the most recent version of the manual.**

-### 🌐 Language Setting

-If the GUI starts in Portuguese, it means the last language used was Portuguese.
-To switch to English, in the vscf_vci_gui.exe click the purple button labeled **"Idioma"** (which means "Language" in Portuguese).
-This toggles the interface language.